abamrz/aleja-ar/README.md

 3. Fill in the keystore information *(you only need to do this once manually and then let Android Studio remember it)*

 ## Developers
-This project has been implemented by:
+This project has been implemented during itestra Coding Camp 2020 by:
 * [Antonia](https://github.com/antschum)
 * [Lukas](https://github.com/thenxmetti)
 * [Erik](https://github.com/TheStealthReporter)